snowflakedb/native-apps-examples/mcp-server-app-v1/README.md

 # Snowflake SPCS Native App with MCP SERVER - Development Guide

 Complete reference for developing Snowflake Native Apps with SPCS and MCP SERVER support.
+The MCP SERVER is built with service functions as custom tools.

 ## Architecture